Plants Have A Secret Code For Signaling Danger To One Another

 The missing piece of the plant puzzle was provided after the team made an educated guess that the mysterious communication system involved some kind of calcium signaling.
 Once they decided to study how calcium levels are impacted when a plant gets eaten by an insect or cut with a blade, the enigma began to unravel.

-After devising a molecular sensor that made Arabidopsis glow when calcium levels increased — genetically engineering them to lit up in the face of danger — the team observed the plants through a fluorescence microscope and finally figured out how leaves whisper to each other.
+After devising a molecular sensor that made Arabidopsis glow when calcium levels increased — genetically engineering them to light up in the face of danger — the team observed the plants through a fluorescence microscope and finally figured out how leaves whisper to each other.

 Their experiment revealed that, when a leaf suffers a trauma, it releases an amino acid known as glutamate — the same chemical that allows animal nerve cells to talk to one another by traveling long distance from one cell to the next and so on.

-The release of glutamate prompts the plant’s vascular system to be flooded with a calcium-based signal, which cascade’s through the plant’s body, traversing it in under two minutes.
+The release of glutamate prompts the plant’s vascular system to be flooded with a calcium-based signal, which cascades through the plant’s body, traversing it in under two minutes.

 #Bioelectricity #Botany : Blazes of light reveal how plants signal danger long distances.
 New videos provide the best look yet at the communication systems within plants that are normally hidden from view – https://t.co/O2OZJnk39n pic.twitter.com/rVIUvY5EqB